 - Buggy firmware, especially as an AiMesh node

-The awesome-looking RAX200 is a tri-band Wi-Fi 6 router and proved to be the fastest in my testing.
+The awesome-looking RAX200 is a tri-band Wi-Fi 6 router and proved to be one of the fastest in my testing.
 Its 2.5Gbps multi-gig port is also a bonus for those wanting to break the Gigabit barriers.
 It’s a great router if you can afford it.

 Netgear Nighthawk AX12 12-Stream AX11000 Tri-Band WiFi 6 Router (RAX200)